 Climbing Center Guidelines

-The Ohio State University and Department of Recreational Sports Climbing Center is open to members or guests who have a completed OAC Climbing Center Release Waiver on file, and who have completed the necessary orientation and test requirements.
+The Ohio State University and Student Life Recreational Sports Climbing Center is open to members or guests who have a completed the OAC Climbing Center Release Waiver on file and who have completed the necessary orientation and test requirements.
 Each climber must check-in at the OAC Climbing Center Desk and swipe their BuckID.

 To climb, a participant must: